 Although, in 2021, the CRC issued an ex ante ruling declaring Claro to be dominant in the mobile services market (voice and data), it did not impose any specific remedies.
 However, it could, by law, choose to issue ex ante resolutions in future, to correct the alleged market failure.

 The law has evolved from having multiple competition authorities, where the authorities of regulated industries decided all competition issues, to one sole ex post competition authority.
 This is a significant change, since the decision of the regulator on competition issues could be influenced by political concerns.
 Nevertheless, SIC is a governmental agency where political concerns may influence the enforcement agenda.

-In the case of the telecommunications industry, the CRC, which is a collegiate body specialising in the industry, holds legal powers to ex ante define relevant markets and impose measures to protect competition in the industry.
+In the case of the telecommunications industry, the CRC, which is a collegiate body specialised in the industry, holds legal powers to ex ante define relevant markets and impose measures to protect competition in the industry.
 Following Organisation for Economic Co-operation and Development (OECD) recommendations, the television market, previously under the jurisdiction of a separate regulatory agency, is under the CRC's jurisdiction.